 BeSpatial'20 offers program and executive forum experts in the geospatial and information community that have been drawn together to discuss various aspects of our topic.

 The geospatial and information community is actively engaged in many diverse initiatives.
 A broader understanding of the significance of these spatial initiatives within an organization is required to realize these benefits today and in the future.
-The presentations will speak to the critical role and strategies that the geospatial and information commplay in the future ofeospatial. area.
+The presentations will speak to the critical role that the community will play!

 The BeSpatial event is an annual event for the geospatial and information community.
 The BeSpatial'20 event offers program sessions, an executive forum, industry updates in an expo showcase.
 The event attracts attendees from a diverse cross-section of public and private disciplines: Geospatial (GIS) professionals and Information service (IT/IS) managers, engineers, surveyors, consultants, analysts, technicians, technologists, specialists, professors and students from Ontario.